 SECTION 1.
 Purpose.
-The Department of the Attorney General, State of Hawaii ("Agency"), through the Special Needs Advocacy Program ("SNAP"), will provide a maximum amount of \$622,420 to the Maui Department of the Prosecuting Attorney, through Contract Project Number 16-VA-01, as more fully described in Exhibit "1", attached hereto and incorporated herein.
+The Department of the Attorney General, State of Hawaii ("Agency"), through the Hawaii Victims of Crime Act (VOCA) Victim Assistance Grant Program, Special Needs Advocacy Project ("SNAP"), will provide a maximum amount of SIX HUNDRED TWENTY-TWO THOUSAND FOUR HUNDRED TWENTY DOLLARS (\$622,420) to the Maui Department of the Prosecuting Attorney, through Contract Project Number 16-VA-01, for the period July 1, 2018 through June 30, 2019, as more fully described in Exhibit "1", attached hereto and incorporated herein.
 The Agency is the designated State Administering Agency for purposes of disbursing federal funds to support or enhance state and local criminal victim assistance programs.

-This grant award requires that the County provide matching funds in the amount of \$155,355.
+This grant award requires that the County provide matching funds in the amount of ONE HUNDRED FIFTY-FIVE THOUSAND THREE HUNDRED FIFTY-FIVE DOLLARS (\$155,355).